Meet the Humans behind the Healing

 MARRIAGE AND FAMILY THERAPIST & AUTISM SPECIALIST

-Paige Ramos is a Licensed Marriage and Family Therapist (LMFT) and Certified Autism Specialist (CAS) who serves as the Family Support Lead at Creative Continuum Therapy, specializing in neurodivergent-affirming care for children, adolescents, and their families.
-Paige’s work centers on helping families better understand one another’s needs, strengthen connection, and build sustainable systems of support that allow each family member to thrive.
+Paige Ramos is a Licensed Marriage and Family Therapist (LMFT), Certified Autism Specialist (CAS), and trained Parent-Child Interaction Therapy (PCIT) facilitator who serves as the Family Support Lead at Creative Continuum Therapy.
+Paige specializes in neurodevelopmental and neurodivergent-affirming care for young children, adolescents, and their families, with a particular passion for helping families strengthen connection, improve communication, and navigate the complexities of everyday life with greater confidence and compassion.

 -